"Maybe this is why we read, and why in moments of darkness we return to books: to find words for what we already know." - Alberto Manguel

 Sustaining a book group

-Finding books that appeal to everyone can be challenging, but we have resources to help.
-Check out our Pageturner to Go kits that include 10 copies of popular book discussion titles.
+Finding books that appeal to everyone can be challenging, but we can help.

 Do you need help with ideas for you next read?
 Ask our My Librarian team - we can provide customized lists based on the tastes of your group, and help you place holds on multiple copies.
 We can also help with books in Spanish.